 Kathryn Nash (Schools liaison)

 The Marketing and Publicity Team promotes all the Tower's activities.

 It produces and distributes the Company's publicity material and handles its Press Relations.

 Rob Irvine (Co-ordinator)

 Laurence Tuerk (Equipment)

-Richard Pedersen (Health & Safety)
+Richard Pedersen (Health and Safety)

 Sheila Burbidge (Wardrobe)